BumpyBill/dfcomputer/docs/docs/examples/basic_print.md

 ## Basic Print

-The code for this would be:
+The OPCODE for this would be:

 ```
 0000010000000011